Household Hazardous Waste

 • Biologically active or infectious material

-• Explosive material (including ammunition) - Contact the Police or Sheriff's Department for information
+• Explosive material (including ammunition) - Contact the Police or Sheriff's Department in your locality for information

-• Gas cylinders (excluding 8-pound barbeque tanks) - Contact the local gas company for information
+• Gas cylinders (excluding 8-pound barbeque tanks) - Contact your local gas company for information

 • Radioactive material